bemit/FormantaSass/README.md

 // 2. import: base, spacing vars and mixins
 @import '~@formanta/sass/meta-base';

+// here reuse the base vars, e.g.
+//    - configure `color-semantic` and attribute/component colors using the `color-map` vars
-// 3. here the component vars can be overwritten - the base vars and spacing mixin can be used
+//    - configure the component sizing, using the spacing vars and mixins

-$title-font-color: $color-gray-800;
+$title-font-color: $color-gray-900;
-$font-color: #2f373a;
+$font-color: $color-gray-700;
 $line-height: 1.45;
 $color-primary: #6224ff;
 $container-sizes: (